Understanding Content Based Routing in EAI Bridges

 As I promised, this will be my second demo about Windows Azure Service Bus EAI/EDI Labs – April 2012 release

-This second demo is a Customers Orders Routing scenario and intends to show some of the Enterprise Application Integration (EAI) capabilities in the cloud, especially how we can perform content based routing in EAI Bridges.
-The goal is to send order messages to the cloud (EAI Brigde), apply transformation, Enrich properties in the Bridge (like Property promotion) and Route messages; and treat them in different ways – different transformation, different endpoint like queues or different lob targets:
+This second demo is a Customer Orders Routing scenario and intends to show some of the Enterprise Application Integration (EAI) capabilities in the cloud, especially how we can perform content-based routing in EAI Bridges.
+The goal is to send order messages to the cloud (EAI Bridge), apply transformation, enrich properties in the Bridge (like Property promotion), and Route messages; and treat them in different ways – different transformation, different endpoint, like queues or different lob targets:

-• If is a top priority message we need to put the message in SQL table on-premise: “CustomerOrders”;
+• If it is a top-priority message, we need to put the message in the SQL table on-premise: CustomerOrders.

-• If is a normal message we put in a Azure Queue: “CustomerOrderQueue” (that we need to create in the AppFabric lab portal;
+• If it is a normal message, we put it in an Azure Queue: CustomerOrderQueue (that we need to create in the AppFabric lab portal.

-In this demo will show also how we can apply Route Filters and Route Action.
+This demo will also show how we can apply Route Filters and Route Action.

 I will not show all the steps needed to develop this project, like create schemas or maps.
-You can learn this steeps in my previous post: Using EAI Bridges and LOB Target to connect to on-premises SQL Server, instead I will focus on the development/configuration of the EAI Bridges.
+You can learn these steps in my previous post: Using EAI Bridges and LOB Target to connect to on-premises SQL Server.
+I will focus on the development/configuration of the EAI Bridges.

 Note: The source code of the project that is available to download will contain all the scripts to create the database used in this demo.
-The database in composed by two simple but different tables:
+The database is composed of two simple but different tables:

 Create Service Bus EAI Project